-Visit www.la-law.org for more information.
-If you live outside our service area, visit www.louisianalawhelp.org to find other legal aid locations.
+Visit www.la-law.org for more information

-Contact an office near you if you are experiencing rental issues due to the recent disaster.
-We work to ensure Justice For All.
+Contact an office near you if you if you are experiencing rental issues due to the recent disaster.
+We work to ensure Justice For All!

-OTHER RESOURCES
+RESOURCES

 Dial 2-1-1 (speak with a highly trained professional to connect you with resources in your area)